 Does pet insurance cover cruciate ligament surgery for Staffies?

-Are Staffordshire Bull Terriers expensive to insure?
+Are Staffordshire Bull Terriers expensive to insure in Australia?

 Disclaimer: The information on this page is for general informational purposes only and does not constitute financial or veterinary advice.
 While we strive for accuracy, insurance products, pricing, and terms change regularly.
 Health condition information is general in nature and may not apply to your specific dog.
 Always verify details directly with the provider before purchasing, and consult your veterinarian for health-related concerns.
-For more information, visit the Financial Markets Authority (FMA).
+For more information, visit ASIC's MoneySmart website.
+Disputes with insurers can be raised with the Australian Financial Complaints Authority (AFCA).

 Compare Staffordshire Bull Terrier Insurance Estimates